mapbox/mapbox.js/API.md

 ## L.mapbox.geocoder(id: string | url: string)

-A low-level interface to geocoding, useful for more complex uses and reverse-geocoding.
+A low-level interface to geocoding, useful for more complex uses and reverse geocoding.

 1. (required) must be:

 * An `id` string `examples.map-foo`
-* A URL to TileJSON, like `http://a.tiles.mapbox.com/v3/examples.map-0l53fhk2.json`
+* A URL `string` that points to TileJSON, like `http://a.tiles.mapbox.com/v3/examples.map-0l53fhk2.json`

 _Returns_ a `L.mapbox.geocoder` object.